thiagoesteves/jellyfish/README.md

 [![Hex.pm Version](http://img.shields.io/hexpm/v/jellyfish.svg?style=flat)](https://hex.pm/packages/jellyfish)

-Jellyfish is a library designed to streamline the management of appup and release files, enabling hot-upgrades for Elixir applications.
-Born from the integration of concepts and functionalities from three influential repositories:
+Jellyfish is a library that generates appup files, enabling hot-upgrades for Elixir applications without downtime.

+## What are Appup Files?
+Appup files describe how to upgrade and downgrade an application from one version to another.
+They contain:

+ * The application name
+ * Instructions to upgrade to a newer version
+ * Instructions to downgrade to the original version

+For detailed information about the appup format, see the [Erlang appup manual](http://erlang.org/doc/man/appup.html).

+## Important Upgrade Ordering
+When upgrading processes, order matters:

+ * Processes are suspended during upgrades
+ * In-flight requests are handled by the old version until upgrade completes
+ * Upgrade dependencies first, then dependents (e.g., if `proc_a` depends on `proc_b`, upgrade `proc_b` first)
+ * Jellyfish automatically performs topological sorting when generating appups

+References:

  * [Distillery](https://github.com/bitwalker/distillery)
  * [Forecastle](https://github.com/ausimian/forecastle)